joomengine/jcb-documentation/057-Drag-and-Drop-Upload-functionality-in-JCB.md

 1. Go to **Settings → Create Component Config**.
 2. Add **List Fields** for document, image, and media formats.
-3. Enable “Allow Multiple Selection”.
+3. Enable "Allow Multiple Selection".

 These configuration values are later fetched dynamically by the uploader scripts.